 Keep fleas from infesting your pet’s home by washing down the inside walls and floor every couple of weeks with a solution of salt water.

-Apples need a facelift?
+Winter Springs Wildlife Removal need a face lift?
 Soak them in mildly salted water to make the skin smooth again.

-Cheese is much to expensive to throw away because it has become mouldy.
+Cheese is much to expensive to throw away because it has become moldy.
 Avoid the mold by wrapping the cheese at a serviette soaked in salt water before storing it in the refrigerator.

 Not only are you able to test eggs for freshness with the addition of salt in a cup of water and lightly placing the egg in the cup (fresh egg will sink) but in the event you ever dropped an uncooked egg, you know what a mess it is to wash up.
 Cover the spill with salt.
 It will draw the egg together and it is easy to wipe it up with a sponge or paper towel.